 We like all of our students to be supported as much as possible whilst studying at college.
-If you have a problem and friends and family aren’t able to help, counselling will provide you with an opportunity to talk and discuss your concerns or worries freely and openly with a counsellor who won’t judge you or your issues.
+If you have a problem and friends and family aren’t able to help, we can provide you with an opportunity to talk and discuss your concerns or worries freely and openly with a counsellor who won’t judge you or your issues.

 Everything is kept completely confidential, unless you are in danger of harm.
 This will be discussed with you by your counsellor.

-No problem is ever too big or small to bring to counselling and talking about how you feel can really help.
+No problem is ever too big or small to and to talk about how you feel can really help.

 Sharing your feelings with a counsellor and finding solutions to move forward in your life can help you feel happier about yourself and raise your self-esteem.